-- Quality Assessment and Performance Improvement Program (PIP) (42 CFR §438.330). - i.
-The Contractor shall establish and implement an ongoing comprehensive quality assessment and performance
+- 1. Quality Assessment and Performance Improvement Program (PIP) (42 CFR §438.330). - The Contractor shall establish and implement an ongoing comprehensive quality assessment and performance improvement program for the services it furnishes to its beneficiaries. - ii.
+After consulting with states and other stakeholders and providing public notice and opportunity to comment, CMS

-- ii.
-After consulting with states and other stakeholders and providing public notice and opportunity to comment, CMS may specify performance measures and performance improvement projects (PIPs), which shall be included in the standard measures identified and PIPs required by the Department.
-The Department may request an exemption from including the performance measures or PIPs established under this section by submitting a written request to CMS explaining the basis for such request. - iii.
+- iii.
 The Contractor's comprehensive quality assessment and performance improvement program shall include at least the following elements: - a.
-Performance improvement projects. - b.
-Collection and submission of performance measurement. - c.
+Performance improvement projects. - Collection and submission of performance measurement. - c.
 Mechanisms to detect both underutilization and overutilization of services. - d.
 Mechanisms to assess the quality and appropriateness of care furnished to beneficiaries with special health care needs, as defined by the Department in the quality strategy under 42 CFR §438.340. - iv.
 The Department shall identify standard performance measures, including those performance measures that may be specified by CMS, relating to the performance of the Contractor. - v.
-Annually, the Contractor shall: - a.
-Measure and report to the Department on its performance, using the standard measures required by the Department; - Submit to the Department data, specified by the Department, which enables the Department to calculate Contractor's performance using the standard measures identified by the Department; or - c.
+Annually, the Contractor shall: - Measure and report to the Department on its performance, using the standard measures required by the Department; - Submit to the Department data, specified by the Department, which enables the Department to calculate Contractor's performance using the standard measures identified by the Department; or - c.
 Perform a combination of the activities described above. - vi.
 Performance improvement projects. - a.
-The Contractor shall conduct performance improvement projects, including any performance improvement projects required by CMS that focus on both clinical and nonclinical areas. - b.
-Each performance improvement project shall be designed to achieve significant improvement, sustained over time, in health outcomes and beneficiary satisfaction, and shall include the following elements:
+The Contractor shall conduct performance improvement projects, including any performance

-- Measurement of performance using required quality indicators. - ii.
-Implementation of interventions to achieve improvement in the access to and quality of care. - iii.
-Evaluation of the effectiveness of the interventions based on the performance measures. - iv.
-Planning and initiation of activities for increasing or sustaining improvement. - c.
+- improvement projects required by CMS that focus on both clinical and nonclinical areas. - Each performance improvement project shall be designed to achieve significant improvement, sustained over time, in health outcomes and beneficiary satisfaction, and shall include the following elements: - i.
+Measurement of performance using required quality indicators. - ii.
+Implementation of interventions to achieve improvement in the access to and quality of care. - Evaluation of the effectiveness of the interventions based on the performance measures. - Planning and initiation of activities for increasing or sustaining improvement. - c.
 The Contractor shall report the status and results of each project conducted to the Department as requested, but not less than once per year.